geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 Style Form
 ----------
-On the third page, you can choose a style from the list and apply it on the layer.
+On the third page, you can choose a style from the list and apply it to the layer.

 <img src="../img/style.jpg" style="max-width:500px;"/>